PLATINUM2023

 Context Notes

-Number of rescues has decreased as more veterans are bringing in their own dogs.
-In addition, there is a canine brucellosis outbreak, which has led to more breeders donating puppies.
+The number of rescues has decreased as a direct result of a statewide canine brucellosis outbreak, which has led to more breeders donating puppies.
+Rescues now come from owner surrenders.

 Number of hours of training